 Giache Bianche Beach (Menfi)

-A small beach in the municipality of Menfi, a small town in Agrigento’s province for its great wine-growing activity.
-Giaghe Bianche is a natural inlet surrounded by vineyards covered with round and white stones.
-Around clear waters and all the tranquility of an uncrowded beach.
+It is A small beach in Menfi, a small town in Agrigento’s province, for its great wine-growing activity.
+Giaghe Bianche is a natural inlet surrounded by vineyards covered with round and white stones, clear waters, and all the tranquility of an uncrowded beach.

 Lake Mirror of Venus (Pantelleria)